SinaKhalili/ssssg/README.md

 Here is the simple static site generator, ecrit en procrastination.

+Note that this README *isn't* a traditional readme.
+This is the 👉**ENTIRE SOURCE CODE**👈, exported from a jupyter notebook.

 ### Architecture:
-1. Have a `posts` directory with some text files, in a custom format called "SparkDown"
+1. Have a `posts` directory with some text files, in a custom format
-2. Parse the SparkDown
+2. Parse the custom format (called SparkDown)
+3. Have `invariants` directory with some constant boilerplate
+4. Link to the correct `invariant` templates based on metadata in the SparkDown
-3. Put the output into a `build` folder
+5. Render and put the output into a `build` folder

 ### The SparkDown format